openminted/alvis-docker/documentation/guidelines.md

 # Guidelines to define a OpenMinTeD runnable module based on a dockerized Alvis engine
-This document describes how to setup the Alvis components as OpenMinTeD runnable modules.
-The [Alvis framework](https://github.com/Bibliome/alvisnlp) is packaged with all the Alvis components and required ressources as a docker image available into docker hub.
-The guidelines do not concern aspect dockerizing Alvis, docker is just used to deploy and run the Alvis engine.
-See [here](https://github.com/openminted/alvis-docker) for the Alvis docker project.
-The guidelines specifically describe how Alvis plans are used to adapt components as runnable modules and how the modules are described to fit OpenMinTeD requirements.
+This document describes how to setup OpenMinTeD runnable modules from the Alvis components.
+We use the [Alvis framework](https://github.com/Bibliome/alvisnlp) packaged as a docker image (available into docker hub) with all its components and required ressources.
+The guidelines do not concern aspect dockerizing Alvis, docker is here for the purpose of deployment and running of the Alvis engine (see [here](https://github.com/openminted/alvis-docker) for information about the Alvis docker image).
+The guidelines specifically describe how Alvis `plans` are used to adapt components as runnable modules and how the modules are described to fit OpenMinTeD requirements.

 {% blurb style='tip', title='Important notice' %}
 This procedure requires docker to be intalled and 4Go of free space.
 You will also need XML and Java skills for in-depth configurations.
 {% endblurb %}

 Before going further, let's define the notion of plan into Alvis.
 A plan is a preconfigured receipt using the Alvis elementary components in order to define a specific runable module.
 These runnable modules are workflows but in this OpenMinTeD context they are seen as OpenMinTeD compatible modules.
-Thus, rather than composing several modules, a plan here lets us just adapt an Alvis component to an OpenMinTeD module by preparing an interface for its inputs, outputs and parameters.
+Thus, rather than composing several modules, a plan here lets us just adapt an Alvis component to an OpenMinTeD module by preparing the interface for its inputs, outputs and parameters.

 ## Define a runnable module with an Alvis plan
-An plan for a runnable module is a XML file (with extension `.plan`) that contains 3 parts : a read part that configures the inputs, a write part that configures the outputs, and a process part that corresponds to the task of the Alvis component being adapted as an OpenMinTeD runnable module.
+An plan for a runnable module is a XML file (with extension `.plan`) that contains 3 parts : a read part that configures the inputs, a write part that configures the outputs, and a process part that configures the task of the Alvis component being adapted as an OpenMinTeD runnable module.

 The following plan adapts the Alvis component named `WoSMig` to an runnable module. `WoSMig` do tokenization of text documents.
 The plan is composed of the Alvis component `TextFileReader` to read text files, the component `TabularExport` to export the results as tabular forms, and the process module `WoSMig` doing the tokenization task.
-The schema of the plan remains the same from a module to another, it is just the components who will change into the plan.
-The process components to use are available into Alvis whom also has several typical read and write components (and new ones can be implemented, for example to convert new formats).
+The runnable modules will be set in this way, it is just the `read` and `write` parts who will change according to the needs.
+The process components to use are available into Alvis.
+Alvis also has several typical components for the read and write parts (new components can be implemented, for example to convert new formats).
 ```xml
 <alvisnlp-plan id="OMTD_WoSMig">
 	<read class="TextFileReader"/>